bankh/bankh.github.io/_pages/about.md

 Opportunities in Automation Runtime Technologies at SCCT
 ------
-<b>Full-time:</b> ART consist of software developers and researchers in diverse backgrounds.
+<b>Full-time:</b> ART consists of software developers and researchers in diverse backgrounds.
 You can email me
 to learn about the current opportunities and you: 1. are an expert in runtime system technologies and their applications, 2. have a graduate degree in STEM or fundamental sciences, or 3. are a full stack programming ninja.<br />